 Wondering whether or not Dynamic Recovery Solutions is a scam?

-While their relentless calls might lead you to question their legitimacy, the company is indeed a bona fide debt collection agency.
+While their relentless calls might lead you to question their legitimacy, the company is indeed a bona fide debt collection agency in the United States.

 Smaller than many of its competitors, DRS is staffed by around 100 employees.